banjocat/SqlToCpp/README.md

-# Future goals for other releases that probably won't ever happen
+# Future goals for other releases that probably won't ever happen.
+### They are outside my need at this moment

 [ ] Take a C++ structure header file and turn it into a SQLite schema